Towards Healthcare Research & Consulting

 Growing Cancer Research Drives North America

-North America dominated the G-protein coupled receptors market in 2023.
+North America dominated the G-protein coupled receptors market by 33% in 2025.
 The approval of medications that target GPCRs, deliberate investments in cancer research, and increased focus on drug discovery and development initiatives in the area are all factors contributing to this dominance.
 According to the 2021 Journal of the American Heart Association, by 2035, more than 130 million American people are expected to suffer from heart disease.
 Additionally, according to the Heart and Stroke Foundation of Canada's February 2022 report, 100,000 people are diagnosed with heart failure each year, an incurable ailment that now affects 750,000 people in Canada.

 In 2022, the Advanced Research Projects Agency for Health, or ARPA-H, was created by the Biden Administration.
 This agency, which is independent of NIH, is responsible for concentrating on high-risk and high-reward translational research.
 ASCO has backed ARPA-H's establishment and developed a set of guiding principles for the new organization.
 Congress funded ARPA-H with $1.5 billion in the FY 2024 budget.
 The NIH, NCI, and ARPA-H will continue to get money, which the Association for Clinical Oncology will continue to support in order to sustain the rate of scientific advancement and prevent cancer.